Mosaics a set of images.

 The creation options available vary by format driver, and some simple formats have no creation options at all.
 A list of options supported for a format can be listed with the –formats command line option but the documentation for the format is the definitive source of information on driver creation options.
 See Raster drivers format specific documentation for legal creation options for each format.

-Force the output image bands to have a specific type.
-Use type names (i.e.
+Force the output image bands to have a specific data type supported by the driver, which may be one of the following:

 Pixel size to be used for the output file.
 If not specified the resolution of the first input file will be used.